 MSC features dual ziplines on its newest vessels; although they weren't the first ship-based ziplines, they are the industry's longest.
 Riding them comes with an added fee, however, as do other daytime activities like bowling, 4D cinemas and billiards.
-Norwegian's gratis adrenaline-pumping activities include outdoor rock climbing walls and laser tag in addition to escape rooms on some of its newest ships.
+Norwegian's gratis adrenaline-pumping activities include outdoor rock climbing walls, ropes courses, and laser tag, in addition to escape rooms on some of its newest ships.

 Additionally, both lines have packed daily schedules filled with trivia, bingo, movie screenings, dance lessons, port talks, shopping opportunities and live music.
 Further amenities -- like fitness centers, for-fee arcades and nightclubs with DJ-spun music -- allow cruisers to make their own fun without a schedule.